 Right When You Need It

-Time plays a huge factor when it comes to the users’ purchasing decisions.
+Time plays a huge factor when it comes to a user’s purchasing decisions.
 That’s why you should make sure to deliver the items in the form of purchase recommendations when you feel like they need it the most to increase the chances of them going for it.

 For instance, if a player can’t pass a level after multiple times, offer them to buy a power-up that would make it easier for them to do so.